Medication Search: Jamp-Moxifloxacin

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
-If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
-Do not stop taking this medication without consulting your doctor.
+If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
+Do not stop using this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
-It can be harmful for people to take this medication if their doctor has not prescribed it.
+It can be harmful for people to use this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?